Ratan-Priyanshu/FeedNet/README.md

 ---

-**Join FoodYard in reducing food waste and feeding those in need!** 🌍
+**Join Feednet in reducing food waste and feeding those in need!** 🌍